 For instance, everything in the kitchen – refrigerator, stove, sink, pots and pans, spice racks, knives, etc. should be assigned their own little ‘homes’ so as to make it easy for you to move around the kitchen and cook.
 The same principle should apply for other home spaces like the living room, guest room, dining room, and bedrooms.

 People who are looking for an affordable house and lot in the Philippines are embracing the growing universal interest in multifunctional spaces.
 For instance, a growing number of home designs now include making the kitchen a work area, as well as a comfortable and pleasant dining space.
 A bedroom can be extended so that you have ample space for a dressing room as well.
+House hacking considerations and suggestions are very much typical when you give importance to your house's functionality.

 2. Traffic Flow